AnyChart/docs.anychart.com/Maps/Seat_Maps/Preparing_SVG_Image.md

 ## Overview

 In this article you will find a process of creating an SVG picture suitable for using in AnyChart Seat Maps.
-Adobe Illustrator is used here for drawing a picture, but it's possible to use any other SVG supporting program.
+Adobe Illustrator is used here for drawing a picture, but it is possible to use any other SVG supporting program.

 ## Creating a picture

 Let's create a picture as a usual project in Illustrator, using its basic components and tools.
 Let's draw a simple house plan.
-For drawing, let's use a "figures" and a "feather" tools for creating squares, circles, polygons and curves.
+For drawing use a "figures" and a "feather" tools for creating squares, circles, polygons and curves.

 Create the image file: "File" -> "New":